Photo & Video Log

 January 23

 Another animal not commonly encountered.
-The pink flamingos are very common and inhabit saline ponds on the island of Bonaire.
+Pink flamingos are very common and inhabit saline ponds on the island of Bonaire.
 (HR)

 Preparing to conduct underwater video transects, sientist enter the water from a platform at Oil Slick Leap dive site.